VonHeikemen/lsp-zero.nvim/README.md

 So `lua_ls` is the language server for lua, if you want to configure it specifically for Neovim [these are your options](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/neovim-lua-ls.md).

-#### Automatic setup of LSP servers
+#### Automatic setup of language servers

-If you decided to install [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) you can manage the installation of the LSP servers from inside Neovim, and then use lsp-zero to handle the configuration.
+If you decided to install [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) you can manage the installation of the language servers from inside Neovim, and then use lsp-zero to handle the configuration.

 Here is a basic usage example.